anoopramanujam/carcompare/README.md

 Live at https://carcompare.pages.dev/

+#### Upcoming features for Pre-Release 1

+* Deselect all cars in comparison chart
+* Search all cars
+* Add image of each car
+* Show wizard at the beginning

 #### Following cars to be included soon:

-* Tata Punch
-* Maruti Vitara Brezza
-* Hyundai Grand i10
 * Maruti S-Presso
 * Kia Seltos
 * Kia Sonet
 * Hyundai i20
 * Kia Carens